FUB-HCC/hcds-winter-2020/assignments/A3_Bias/jowe/blog.md

 Pleas answer the following questions with at least 2-3 sentences each.

 1. What biases did you expect to find in the data (before you started working with it), and why?
-    * _answer_
+    * I expected there to be some form of bias against countries with lower quality education and/or internet access, since, in my opinion there is a high chance for that to happen when working with any form of international internet data.
 1. What (potential) sources of bias did you discover or introduce during data processing and analysis?
-    * _answer_
+    * As said above, my main source of bias would be limiting the data to english articles.
-1. What might your results suggest about (English) Wikipedia as a data source?
+2. What might your results suggest about (English) Wikipedia as a data source?
-    * _answer_
+    * As mentioned in the lecture, english Wikipedia is mainly used by male, western users.
+This is an important point one has to keep in mind when using any of Wikipedias data to analyze anything in a international context.
-1. What might your results suggest about the internet and global society in general?
+3. What might your results suggest about the internet and global society in general?
-    * _answer_
+    * Same, as question 2.
+Countries with poorer education resulting in lower quality english, as well as worse internet access, are heavily underrepresented in both the internet and global society in general.
-1. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
+4. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
-    * _answer_
+    * A possible research situation could be trying to determine the quality of knowledge one countries inhabitants have about their politicians by looking at the article quality rate.
+Since only english Wikipedia was used, there's a possibility that a high amount of ones countries articles are written by westernes, thus not representing the countries population at all.
-1. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
+5. Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
-    * _answer_
+    * I think the only situation where this data can be used without adding a lot of other data to it, is when limiting it to only english speaking countries.
+This would get rid of the main bias I found and may still hold some interesting findings about the countries.
-1. How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
+6. How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
-    * _answer_
+    * Using the given countries respective language instead of english when looking at the articles and their quality would potentially correct the bias and make the data more useful for its intended purpose.